-The first Native Americans arrived in the Southwest thousands of years ago, and the local tribes are still deeply important to the spirit and community of Santa Fe.
-From their influential art and jewelry to the adobe-style structures the area is known for, indigenous people have left their mark on this city.
-Keep reading to explore Native American culture in Santa Fe, NM.
+The first Native Americans arrived in the Southwest thousands of years ago.
+Yet, these local tribes are still incredibly important to Santa Fe’s spirit and community.
+From their influential art and jewelry to their adobe-style structures, indigenous people have left an impressive mark on this city.
+Keep reading to learn 4 fascinating ways explore Native American culture in Santa Fe, NM.

-The Apache and Navajo Nations have both left their mark on New Mexico, but the Pueblo people are the most prevalent near Santa Fe, and their tribal communities are among the oldest in the nation.
-While they began to put roots down approximately 1500 years ago, it is believed the Pueblo people arrived long before that.
+Although the Apache and Navajo Nations have both left their mark on New Mexico, the Pueblo people are the most prevalent near Santa Fe.
+In fact, their tribal communities are among the oldest in the nation.
+While they are known to have put their roots down approximately 1500 years ago, many believe the Pueblo people arrived long before that.

-There are 19 Native American Pueblos in the state, and many of these sovereign communities are just outside of Santa Fe.
-If you would like to visit one of these communities for yourself, we do suggest calling and/or researching ahead of time.
-While the locals are warm and welcoming people, some Pueblos only allow guests on certain days, and each has customs and rules that should always be respected by visitors.
-Typically feast days and celebrations are the most popular times to go when you can experience the music, the dancing, the storytelling, and of course the incredible food.
+There are 19 Native American Pueblos in New Mexico, and many of these sovereign communities are just outside of Santa Fe.
+If you would like to visit one of these communities, we suggest researching and calling ahead of time.
+The locals are warm and welcoming people, however some Pueblos only allow guests on certain days.
+We strongly urge visitors to respect each person’s customs and rules, which will vary.
+Typically, feast days and celebrations are the most popular times to go so you can also experience their cultural music, dancing, storytelling, and delicious food.

-Artwork is a deeply important part of Native American tradition and has been for at least 3000 years.
-Clay pots, jewelry, blankets, clothing, are just a few of the unique and beautiful creations handmade by the local tribes.
-The Museum of Contemporary Native Arts in downtown Santa Fe is a great place to learn more about the history, culture, and techniques of the Pueblos and other Southwestern Natives.
+Artwork is a deeply important part of Native American tradition and has been for at least 3,000 years.
+Clay pots, jewelry, blankets, and clothing are a few of the beautifully, unique creations handmade by local tribes.
+The Museum of Contemporary Native Arts in downtown Santa Fe is a great place to learn more about the people’s history, culture, and techniques.

 If you are interested in exploring the museums, seeing the architecture, or taking a day trip to visit the Pueblo communities, book a stay with Inn of the Turquoise Bear.
-Located moments away from downtown Santa Fe, this adobe-style lodge features 9 luxurious rooms, incredible lush gardens, and the best breakfast in town.
+Located just minutes from downtown Santa Fe, The Bear offers guests an opportunity to experience an authentic adobe-style home.
+Choose from our nine luxurious rooms, and then kick back and enjoy the lush gardens and best breakfast in town.